pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-vm/index.md

 ```

-And here's our web server and index page using Python's simpeHTTPServer.
+And here's our web server and index page using Python's `simpleHTTPServer`.

 ```python
 init_script = """#!/bin/bash